-Saving money is not that easy, specially when your taste goes to expensive things.
+Saving money is not that easy, especially when your taste goes to expensive things.
 Said that: How to save money to travel?

 We’ve never been rich.
 Actually I came from a simple family and my mom always had to work hard to raise me.
 My first job was as a trainee in a jewelry shop, I was 14 years old and I’ve never stopped working since that.
 Rob’s parents also worked hard to give him and his brother access to good schools.
-Trainee on the school library was Rob’s first job.
+Rob’s first job was as a trainee at the school library.
 When he was 19th he started to work with shipping and, with years and lots of determination, we achieved a nice lifestyle.

 Since 2009 I was working 13 hours a day, from Monday to Saturday.
-Not an easy schedule but I was able to get my car, build a house with Rob and spend in some guilty pleasure like dinners out, wine and some parties.
+Not an easy schedule but I was able to get my car, build a house with Rob and spend on some guilty pleasure like dinners out, wine, and parties.
 But as soon as we decided to travel we had to cut all the expenses and started the project: How to save money to travel!

 – House and Bills: electricity, water supply, gas and food.

 – Car: insurance, maintenance and fuel.

 – Leisure: dinners out, parties, and small trips around our town.